Documentation

 Location Question

 The Location Question collects a respondent's location from their postal code (zipcode) and derives reportable geographic fields from it.
-It is added with s.location_question(...) and works in two steps:
+It is added with s.location_question(...) and works in three steps:

 1. The respondent is asked to enter the location field set by field (a postal code by default).